RsyncProject/rsync/rsync.1.md

 When rules are being read from a file, empty lines are ignored, as are comment lines that start with a "#".

+[comment]: # (Remember that markdown strips spaces from start/end of ` ... ` sequences!)
+[comment]: # (Thus, the `x ` sequences below use a literal non-breakable space!)

-Note that the `--include`/`--exclude` command-line options do not allow the full range of rule parsing as described above -- they only allow the specification of include/exclude patterns plus a "!" token to clear the list (and the normal comment parsing when rules are read from a file).
-If a pattern does not begin with "- " (dash, space) or "+ " (plus, space), then the rule will be interpreted as if "+ " (for an include option) or "- " (for an exclude option) were prefixed to the string.
+Note that the `--include` & `--exclude` command-line options do not allow the full range of rule parsing as described above -- they only allow the specification of include / exclude patterns plus a "`!`" token to clear the list (and the normal comment parsing when rules are read from a file).
+If a pattern does not begin with "`- `" (dash, space) or "`+ `" (plus, space), then the rule will be interpreted as if "`+ `" (for an include option) or "`- `" (for an exclude option) were prefixed to the string.
 A `--filter` option, on the other hand, must always contain either a short or long rule name at the start of the rule.

 Note also that the `--filter`, `--include`, and `--exclude` options take one rule/pattern each.
-To add multiple ones, you can repeat the options on the command-line, use the merge-file syntax of the `--filter` option, or the `--include-from`/`--exclude-from` options.
+To add multiple ones, you can repeat the options on the command-line, use the merge-file syntax of the `--filter` option, or the `--include-from` / `--exclude-from` options.

 # INCLUDE/EXCLUDE PATTERN RULES